The Alouette, Stave Falls, and Ruskin hydroelectric system is comprised of three generation facilities:

 - The Stave Water Use Plan Order Review and Water Use Plan, including the terms of reference, monitoring studies and annual reports.

 In September 2018 we applied to renew one of three water licences at the Alouette facility.
-Since then we’ve conducted a technical review of the application which is set to be completed in the fall of 2020, the findings of which will be submitted to the Comptroller of Water Rights.
-The Comptroller will then review the renewal application, undertake a formal referral process and make a decision on the renewal application.
+Since then we’ve conducted a technical review of the application and will be submitting the findings of this review to the Comptroller of Water Rights in fall 2021.
+The Comptroller will then review the renewal application, undertake a formal referral process, and make a decision on the renewal application.

 At Alouette, we currently use a combination of trap and truck and spring releases from the dam to provide sockeye upstream and downstream fish passage, respectively.

 We’re committed to evaluating an expansion of trap and truck as well as other fish passage options through the Fish Passage Decision Framework in support of a salmon restoration program.
 The framework is a seven-step process that outlines the advancement, evaluation, implementation, and funding of fish passage restoration projects at our facilities.
 It was developed in 2008 by BC Hydro, DFO and the Government of B.C. to ensure proposed fish passage is both biologically and technically feasible.
 To implement the framework, we’re working with the Alouette River Salmon Restoration Program Committee which consists of representatives from Indigenous Nations, the Government of B.C., BC Hydro, Alouette River Management Society, and technical support.

 Why we're doing it

 The development of some of our dams in coastal rivers resulted in a blockage to migratory fish.
 Fish passage facilitates migration around barriers, such as dams, to restore access to historical habitats and increase fish production.